richpl/PyBasic/README.md

 * *PyBStartrek.bas* - A port of the 1971 Star Trek text based strategy game.

-* *adventure-fast.bas* - A port of a 1979 text based adventure game.
+* *adventure-fast.bas* - A port of a 1979 text based Microsoft Adventure game.

-* *bagels.bas* - A guessing game.
+* *bagels.bas* - A guessing game, which made its first appearnce in the book 'BASIC Computer Games' in 1978.

-* *eliza.bas* - A port of the early chatbot, posing as a therapist, originally created by Joseph Weizenbaum in 1964.
+* *eliza.bas* - A port of the early chatbot, posing as a therapist, originally created by Joseph Weizenbaum in 1964.This BASIC version can trace its lineage back to an implementation originally developed by Jeff Shrager in 1973.

 ## Informal grammar definition